 (Advanced) Run the Debugger

+This is covered in section 5.3

-In this exercise you will setup and run the debugger using a MiniProg4 Program and Debug Kit.
+In this exercise you will setup and run the debugger using a MiniProg4, Olimex, or J-Link debug probe.
 You will then use the debugger to change the value of a variable that controls an LED on the shield.

-Note: The steps for using an Olimex Debugger are the same, excluding step 8.

 Read the "Hardware Debugging for CYW207xx and CYW208xx" guide.

 Note: To access the hardware debugging guide follow one of the following paths